MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 1. **Attribute that will be used for matching from the first match pair entity**: Name, Phone, Email Address, etc.

 [IMPORTANT!]
 > You should avoid matching on the basis of activity-type attributes.
 In other words, if an attribute seems to be an activity, then it might be a poor criteria to match by.
-Click here for a list of typical activity attributes:

 2. **Attribute that will be used for matching from the second match pair entity**.
 3. **Normalization method**: Various normalization options are available for the attributes you chose in (1) and (2) - from removing punctuation, to removing spaces, to many others.
 Note that for some attribute types, a specific and possibly optimal combination of normalizations will be automatically chosen for you.
 This option is called **Semantic Normalization** in the drop down and you can change this default selection to any of the other options.